Greek Potatoes Recipe with Lemon and Garlic

 Uncover and finish.
 Bake uncovered for an additional 40 to 50 minutes, tossing midway, until potatoes have soaked up the liquid and are getting crispy edges.
 You can turn the oven to broil for the final few minutes for extra crispiness.

-The result is a pan of potatoes that are creamy inside, golden on the edges and coated in a bright, lemon-garlic flavor.
+The result is a pan of Greek roasted potatoes that are creamy inside, golden on the edges and coated in a bright, lemon-garlic flavor.
+It’s the kind of side dish that looks like you put in more effort than you did.

 Recipe Tips & Suggestions